textcreationpartnership/A02200/README.md

 ##Content Summary##

 #####Front#####

-M. Some laid open in his coulers VVherein the indifferent reader may easily see, hovve vvretchedly a
+1. To the Reader.

 #####Body#####

-M. Some laid open in his coulers VVherein the indifferent reader may easily see, hovve vvretchedly a **Types of content**
+1. M. Some laid open in his coulers.

+**Types of content**

   * There are 4 **verse** lines!